By Drew Heideman, MPT, ATC, PES

 If there is severe tearing of the ligaments, you might also hear or feel a “pop” when the sprain occurs.
 Symptoms of a severe sprain are similar to those of a broken bone and require prompt medical evaluation.
 A sprained ankle is painful.
 Other symptoms may include:

 - Instability of the ankle.

-Most sprains are minor injuries that heal with home treatments like rest and applying ice and compression to reduce the pain and swelling.
+A majority of sprains are minor injuries that heal with home treatments like rest and applying ice and compression to reduce the pain and swelling.
 However, if your ankle is extremely swollen and painful to walk on — or if you are having trouble putting weight on your ankle at all, be sure to see an orthopedic doctor.
 Without proper treatment and rehabilitation, a more severe sprain can weaken your ankle—making it more likely that you will injure it again.
-Repeated ankle sprains can lead to long-term problems, including chronic ankle pain, arthritis, and ongoing instability.
+Repeated ankle sprains can lead to long-term problems, including:

 How To Treat Ankle Pain With JOI Physical Therapy